BlaBlaNet/BlaBlaNet/extend/addon/blablanet/twitter/README.md

 Alternative Configuration
 -------------------------

-* Go to the root of your Hubzilla installation and type after the prompt:
+* Go to the root of your BlaBlaNet installation and type after the prompt:

      util/config system addon